Android 12: Everything we know so far about Google’s next big update, with changes from Beta 5!

 For supported Google Pixel devices and GSIs, Google provides official packages hosted on their website.
 You can find the latest download links for Android 12 in our dedicated article.

 We have installation instructions available for Android 12 for common installation routes such as Recovery, ADB, and Fastboot for the above-mentioned supported Pixel devices, and through GSI for all other unsupported Project Treble devices.

 What’s new with Android 12?

-Go ahead and grab something to eat, a snow cone perhaps, because there are a ton of changes, both big and small, that are coming with Android 12.
+Go ahead and grab something to eat, a snow cone perhaps, because there are a lot of changes, both big and small, that are coming with Android 12.
 All Android version bumps bring along major changes.
-While, changes over the past few years have been less radical than the sweeping changes in the early life of Android, which is a sign of the platform maturing over the years, Android 12 is an exception.
+While changes over the past few years have been less radical than the sweeping changes in the early life of Android — which is a sign of the platform maturing over the years — Android 12 is an exception.
 This version of Android is being described as the biggest UX change for the OS since Android 5.0 Lollipop.

-We’re focusing on all new changes that are coming with every Developer Preview and Beta release, and then highlighting the changes that we have seen in leaks and code commits, but we have not yet seen in live builds.
+We’re focusing on all new changes that are coming with every Developer Preview and Beta release, and then highlighting the changes we’ve seen in leaks and code commits, but not yet seen in live builds.